Loc15/PicoGamepadConverter/README.md

 ### Prerequisites

-- Raspberry Pi Pico microcontroller or another RP2040 boards.
+- Raspberry Pi Pico microcontroller or another RP2040 or RP2350 boards.
 - OTG cable (micro-USB or USB-C it depends on your board)
 - USB female connector (Recommended be the same type of OTG cable)
 - USB cable (micro-USB or USB-C it depends on your board)